sse-secure-systems/connaisseur/docs/RELEASING.md

 - adding a new version tag
 - creating a changelog from commit messages
 - creating a PR from `develop` (new version) to `master` (current version)
-- pushing a new version of the Connaisseur image to Dockerhub
+- pushing a new version of the Connaisseur image to Docker Hub
 - merging in the PR & push tag
 - creating release page
 - shoot some trouble